When the weather's fine, a London beer garden is the perfect place to relax with a drink and soak up some sunshine.

 5. Founders Arms

 Find this riverside pub next to the southern exit of Blackfriars Bridge station on the South Bank of the Thames.
 The Founders Arms' alfresco beer garden is perfect for a cold beverage after visiting Tate Modern, which is just nearby.

 Discover Farringdon's popular post-work gathering spot, which also serves well as a Zone 1 beer garden, with its split level patio filled with plants and umbrellas.
 Order from The Fence's Mediterranean-inspired menu if you're feeling peckish.

 7. Vinegar Yard

-Walk around the corner from London Bridge station and find a large outdoor venue in the name of Vinegar Yard.
+Walk around the corner from London Bridge station and find a large outdoor venue by the name of Vinegar Yard.
+An eclectic space that has everything from art markets to comedy nights.
 Bask in the sunshine among the rows of benches or book a private Rum Shack, then enjoy wine, cocktails or beer from local London craft breweries plus food from the likes of Baba G's, Nanny Bill's and Sugo UK.

 8. Anchor Bankside

 Step out of the famous Clink Street around the corner from Borough Market, and into the Anchor Bankside for a pint in the sun on its terrace with outside bar.
 Accompany your drinks with a traditional plate of fish and chips and gaze out over the Thames at stunning St Paul's Cathedral opposite.